 Any request to increase an agency's training budget (such as training for new positions and/or special projects) must be created and justified in a maintenance decision unit (for caseload related training increases) or an enhancement decision unit using the appropriate GLs.
-Justification for the increase should be contained in the narrative statement, specifying how the training would benefit the agency, the number of staff affected, the geographical areas to be covered,
+Justification for the increase should be contained in the narrative statement, specifying how the training would benefit mental increases in an M-100 (inflation) decision unit if authorized by the Governor.
+It is critical that all expenditures be charged correctly against standard GLs to ensure that NEBS computes inflation accurately.